Bookrage001/osc/resources/docs/extras/css-tips.md

 ## Inline syntax

 For simple use cases, the `css` property can be written as a HTML inline styles (without any CSS selector).
-CSS rules will apply to the widget container element.
+CSS rules will apply to the widget element.

 ```css
 opacity: 0.5; /* make the widget's transparent */